 - Deactivate Mobile Data Connections, GPS, Geolocation and WLAN, etc. and activate manually if needed.

-- Most Android Versions authenticate Apps as safe if the data files contained within the APK(Install Package) file are signed by a random self-signed(created) certificate.
-This means you should be aware of RATs(Remote Access Tool) which could be shipped within some APK downloaded from some third party website(weblinks,etc.) or underground app store.
-To check for RATS there are no 100% proof root kit hunters available.
-The only way to check for a RAT is to monitor your network traffic and proccesses running at the device.
-To monitor your device's connections you need setup some computer as WLAN Access Point, set it up as a Router and connect your device to it.
-For a live impression of all established connections while using apps, social media, etc. you need to use Wireshark @ your Router to dump and analyze the packages sent and received by your device.
+- Most Android Versions authenticate applications as safe ones if the data files contained within the APK(Install Package) file are signed by a random self-signed(created) certificate.
+This means you should be aware of RATs(Remote Access Tool) which could be shipped along with an APK downloaded from some third party website(weblinks,etc.) or underground app store.
+To check for RATS(RemoteAccessToolS) there are no 100% proof root kit hunters available for smartphones.
+The only way to check for a RAT is to monitor your network traffic and processes running at the device.
+To monitor your device's connections you need setup any computer/laptop as WLAN Access Point, set it up as a router and connect your device to it.
+For a live impression of all established connections while using apps, social media, etc. you need to use Wireshark or comparable to dump and analyze the packages sent and received by your device.
+This way you could also sniff your friends IP locations as mentioned above already.

 - Android : The hidden folder .face contains all pictures which are suitable for biometric identification (more or less - the algorithmn seems to be not very good).
 This could be used to identify possible users of the phone and related persons.

 - Get rid of the smart phone or just keep it for multimedia and wlan internet connections without a sim card and make sure to use encrypted VPN.
 If you choose to keep it you could flash your phone from time to time with a secure and clean os image just to be sure.
-You can never protect such embbed systems 100%.Posted at 2014-04-27 20:28:36 ( updated at 2020-08-20 17:15:44 by cr4sh )
+You can never protect such embbed systems 100%.Posted at 2014-04-27 20:28:36 ( updated at 2020-12-23 14:52:25 by $3b4sh )